Giant Jesus and Mary statues at Trinity Heights

 You can visit the Trinity Heights grounds for free.
 Just keep your voice down, don’t walk on the grass, and don’t do anything to draw attention to yourself.
 Really – they’re sticklers about this sort of thing.

 The grounds are large and there’s plenty to see while you’re here, so give yourself at least 20 minutes.
-Spiritual folks may also be interested in the Last Supper carving and a Circle of Life memorial to the unborn.
+The 16 acres feature several walking paths and places for quiet reflection.

 Those who aren’t religious may be more entertained by the giant lists of rules posted all over the grounds.
 One…